courseworks/AUT_AP_2024_Spring_HW2/README.md

 ### 10. Socioeconomic Rank Upgrades

 Implement logic to upgrade a person's socioeconomic rank based on their loan repayment history.
-For example, paying off a total loan amount equal to `10^rank * 1000` triggers a rank upgrade.
+For example, paying off a total loan amount equal to `10^rank` triggers a rank upgrade.

 ### 11. Displaying Bank Information

 Implement the `get_info` function to output detailed bank information in an informative and well-formatted manner.
 Avoid disclosing any credentials.

-### 12. Index-based Account Access

-Implement the bracket operator to provide direct access to accounts by their index in `bank_accounts`, facilitating easy retrieval of account information.

-### 13. Taking a Loan
+### 12. Taking a Loan

 When a customer requests a loan, the bank evaluates their eligibility based on the following criteria: